The full methodology behind this year’s awards explained.

-Funds, including offshore-domiciled funds, must be members of an Investment Association (IA) sector and offer a sterling or hedged to sterling share class.
-All charity, exempt, institutional and private funds are excluded, as are all passive index-tracking funds.
+• Funds, including offshore-domiciled funds, must be members of an Investment Association (IA) sector and offer a sterling or hedged-to-sterling share class.
+All charity, institutional and private funds are excluded, as are all passive index-tracking funds.

-Awards are assessed within specified IA sectors, except for UK growth, UK equity income and property categories, which are assessed by referencing Morningstar sectors.
+• Awards are assessed within specified IA sectors.
+UK equity growth, UK equity income, global equity income and property categories are assessed by also referencing Morningstar sectors.

-Data for the awards was provided by Morningstar.
-Charts (except for property categories) came from FE Analytics.
+Data for the awards was provided by data provider Morningstar.
+Charts accompanying the awards profiles were sourced from FE Analytics.

 The filtering process

 The funds are ranked from best to worst across two main measures.

 First, an overall average is calculated by weighting the first and oldest discrete year with 20% (to 31 March 2017), second discrete year with 30% (to 31 March 2018), third most recent discrete year with 40% (to 31 March 2019) and the three-year total return with 10%.

 Second, risk-adjusted returns are analysed over three years to 31 March 2019, as defined by the Sharpe ratio.
 This measure calculates the level of a fund’s return over and above the return of a notional risk-free investment (in this case the ICE GBP Libor 1 Month index).
 The difference in returns is then divided by the fund’s standard deviation – its volatility, or risk measurement.